Rising Damp, Penetrating Damp, Lateral Damp, Condensation & Damp Proofing.

 There are many forms of damp that can be found in a property.
 Different types of damp require different forms of damp proofing.
 As a result, it is highly important that a specialist damp and timber surveyor carries out your survey to ensure that the correct form of damp is diagnosed.
 Damp in buildings can become apparent in different forms such as; rising damp, penetrating damp, lateral damp and condensing damp (condensation).
 A correct diagnosis will save you money on unnecessary damp proofing along with the inconvenience of remedial works.

-There have been many times where our remedial surveyor has come back to the office after they have carried out a damp survey on a property in the UK and been flabbergasted by a diagnosis from a local builder.
+There have been many times where our remedial surveyors have come back to the office after they have carried out a damp survey on a property in the North West, and been flabbergasted by a diagnosis from a local builder.
 Minor damp problems such as condensation having been misdiagnosed as rising damp is just one example of an incorrect diagnosis which could have cost a client thousands of pounds of unnecessary damp proofing and replastering.
 All that was needed in that situation was the improvement of ventilation in the form of air vents and professional advice on how to decrease the relative humidity within the property.
 It is therefore highly recommended that you seek professional advice from a damp specialist before you advance with any remedial measures.

 Rising Damp is a problem that affects many properties not only in the UK but all across the world.